 How you'll learn more

-Realize your potential with internships, competitive projects, and professional student organizations at NSU while obtaining your degree in marketing.
+Realize your potential with internships, competitive projects, and professional student organizations such as the American Marketing Association chapter at NSU while obtaining your degree in marketing.
 Rub shoulders with graduate students and the Huizenga College of Business' more than 100 corporate partners.
-Benefit from experienced faculty members and exceptional resources such as the Executives and Entrepreneurs in Residence, our state of the art Huizenga Sale Institute, and our many graduate programs.
+Benefit from experienced faculty members, differentiated marketing concentrations and the Executives and Entrepreneurs in Residence program and distinguished lectures.

 Where it can take you